All Episodes

 People who don't think that there will be conflicts between older beneficiaries and younger taxpayers, be they Hispanic or not, are deluding themselves.

-People who imagine that there won't be more conflicts between growing numbers of poor Latinos and poor African Americans for jobs and political power are also diluting themselves.
+People who imagine that there won't be more conflicts between growing numbers of poor Latinos and poor African Americans for jobs and political power are also deluding themselves.

-And uh without he doesn't say this, but I mean what what his piece also drives home is that this really isn't immigration that we're talking about, at least on the illegal side.
+And he doesn't say this, but what his piece also drives home is that this really isn't immigration that we're talking about, at least on the illegal side.

 We're not worried about assimilation or acculturation.

-This is it's strictly jobs and wages uh issue for people that are coming and for their uh their supporters.
+It's strictly jobs and wages issue for people that are coming and for their supporters.

-All right, audio soundbite time, as you know, General Hayden, Michael Hayden took to the hot seat today.
+As you know, General Hayden, Michael Hayden, took to the hot seat today.

 I don't know about building this wall.

-We we we really can't do this wall unless we get the cooperation of the Mexican government.
+We really can't do this wall unless we get the cooperation of the Mexican government.

-So he's gonna try to insert an amendment into this thing now that requires us to get the cooperation, the approval whatever, of the Mexican government before we build a fence, because if we don't get that, it isn't going to work.
+So he's going to try to insert an amendment into this thing now that requires us to get the cooperation, approval, whatever of the Mexican government before we build a fence, because if we don't get that, it isn't going to work.

 Don't ask me to explain it.